 A "relevant person" is a person, company or organisation who, in accordance with arrangements made with the tenant, paid the deposit on behalf of the tenant e.g. a local authority, employer, parent or guarantor.
 Members are advised to establish, when a tenant applies for a tenancy, whether a deposit has been (or will be) paid by someone other than the tenant, because the member will have to serve Prescribed Information on such a person.

 The Deregulation Act 2015 has led to some important changes in respect of Prescribed Information and has led to this becoming a less onerous obligation on landlords.

-- If the tenancy rolls over into a new fixed term AST or a statutory periodic tenancy there is no need to re-issue the Prescribed Information as long as:
+If the tenancy rolls over into a fixed term AST or a statutory periodic tenancy there is no need to re-issue the Prescribed Information as long as:

 Failure to serve the Prescribed Information within the correct timescale will be a breach of the Housing Act 2004 and could expose the landlord and/or deposit holder to legal action for compensation by the tenant and/or the relevant person.

-Both landlord or agent and tenant must sign the last of the Prescribed Information.
+Both landlord or agent and tenant must sign the last page of the Prescribed Information.

 Members are recommended to replicate the Prescribed Information precisely but they may provide it in their own format if they wish as long as it is substantially to the same effect.
 It is the member's responsibility to comply with the requirements of The Housing Act 2004 and The Housing (Tenancy Deposits) (Prescribed Information) Order 2007 as amended.
 TDS and the Residential Landlord Association accept no liability to members, landlords, tenants or relevant persons if the member or landlord fails to meet these statutory requirements.